meiyor/SincNet-for-Autism-EEG-based-Emotion-Recognition/README.md

 After 400 training iterations we obtained significant differences on high-α (9-13 Hz) **F(1,87)=3.331,p=0.000267** and β (13-30 Hz) **F(1,87)=2.05,p=0.00102** bands after Bonferroni-Holm correction.
 This significant difference are consistent with previous EEG studies which includes data from individuals with ASD [Pineda et., al 2012](https://www.sciencedirect.com/science/article/pii/S0306987712004082?casa_token=jF6BBvZsuFgAAAAA:cZuNKDgpQg1lv5Y2vmoKyONX2ifYx9-48EmbIXOZ1YT_OTGgsI0iWq130jQ6A9w8JMZP-RYOhQ) and [Friederich et., al 2015](https://link.springer.com/article/10.1007/s10803-015-2523-5).

-To process all the results for filter activation, metrics and results wrapping use all the code released on the [m_files](https://github.com/meiyor/SincNet-for-Autism-EEG-based-Emotion-Recognition/tree/main/m_files) directory.
+To process all the results for filter activation, metrics and results wrapping use all the code released in the [m_files](https://github.com/meiyor/SincNet-for-Autism-EEG-based-Emotion-Recognition/tree/main/m_files) directory.